thaonbtfin/gdp-dashboard/src/tastock/README.md

 3. **Performance Metrics Calculation**: Calculate and store performance metrics for all symbols and portfolios
 4. **Intrinsic Value Calculation**: Calculate and store intrinsic values for all symbols
 5. **Scheduled Updates**: Run scheduled updates to keep data current
+6. **In-Memory Caching**: Cache data in memory to improve performance

 ## Directory Structure